-being.
+at the Garret primary school in Zwide that ensures that students receive an adequate diet for their general well-being.
 Thanks to support and nutrition at school, the number of pupils has increased every year.
 The meal the children receive at school is sometimes the only meal they eat for the rest of the day.

-At the Swartkops primary school, BORBET contributed to the renovation of the infrastructure (toilet facilities for young children), creating a favourable learning environment for young pupils.
 The Ranshofen site (Austria) supports Lions Club and Rotary Club events in Braunau that are used for charitable purposes in the region.
 This year's tombola proceeds from the family festival were donated to the "Herzkinder Österreich" association, which takes care of heart-sick children and their families.